acuccoder/dfetch/README.md

 - A [Nerd Font](https://www.nerdfonts.com/)

 # CREDITS
-- ufetch for most of the logos (I made some myself)
+- ufetch for the logos
 - Whoever created bash for bash
-- Ryan L McIntyre/ryanoasis for Nerd Fonts
+- ryanoasis for Nerd Fonts